luismmolina/what-res/readme.md

 We could leverage the fact that many places don't even track where costumers come from.

 I have decided that the price of the suscription will be of $890 and we will add anothe option at $1290 where they can see additional metrics, for example, what costumers are looking in there domain.
 For example if they sell tacos, do tacos with beer is a popular combiantiom, what about tacos and kids games.
 So they can see what are the most popular combinations.

+We need to be short in the amount of questions, probably only 5.
+Also the UI and UX needs to be super clear so the user doesnt have doubt about what needs to be done.

+Also is important to layout the questions in a way that we know a lot more from the first questions, maybe one restaurant would be the best fit even with less questions.